CheapNightbot/yutify/README.md

   - [x] Tempo (in beats per minute aka BPM)
   - [x] Many More ™ ヾ(⌐■_■)ノ♪
 - Get streaming link for [various streaming platforms](#available-music-platforms-). ♪(´▽｀)
+- Request for information only for a particular streaming platform.
+Read the [docs](https://yutify.onrender.com/docs) for more info.
 - Use API endpoint to search for music in code or play around directly on [website](https://yutify.onrender.com/). ヾ(⌐■_■)ノ♪
 - It's FREE. \_(:з)∠)\_